Qabel/qabel.github.io/Qabel-Client-Messages.md

 User will be informed.
 Client will retry to send it.

 #### Get message ####
-Alice (receiver) wants to receive actual messages from her message inbox.
-Alice has a RSA key pair and an address, therefor a valid inbox.
+Alice (receiver) wants to receive new messages.
+Alice has a private key and an address, therefor a valid inbox.
 The client will request new messages from the server.

 **On receiving success:**